patsab/Reddit_Cryto_TextAnalytics/README.md

 ## Project

 Different subreddits were analysed to consult a fictional 'crypto-startup'.
-Following anlyzes wer made:
+Following anlyses were made:
 * Topic Modeling: What are the most important topics of existing coins?
 * Network Analysis: Which fields are linked together and should be developed with each other in mind?